3b1b/manim/docs/source/tutorials/configuration.rst

      --custom_folders      Use the folders defined in the [custom_folders] section of the config file to define the output folder structure
      -v {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --verbosity {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                            Verbosity level.
-Also changes the ffmpeg log level unless the latter is specified in the config --progress_bar True/False
+Also changes the ffmpeg log level unless the latter is specified in the config --version             Print the current version of Manim you are using --progress_bar True/False
                            Display the progress bar